MaartenSmeets/mcp-server-fetch/README.md

 # Fetch MCP Server

-A Model Context Protocol server that provides web content fetching capabilities.
-This server enables LLMs to retrieve and process content from web pages, converting HTML to markdown for easier consumption.
+A Model Context Protocol server that provides web content fetching capabilities using browser automation, OCR, and multiple extraction methods.
+This server enables LLMs to retrieve and process content from web pages, even those that require JavaScript rendering or use techniques that prevent simple scraping.

-The fetch tool will truncate the response, but by using the `start_index` argument, you can specify where to start the content extraction.
-This lets models read a webpage in chunks, until they find the information they need.

 ### Available Tools

-- `fetch` - Fetches a URL from the internet and extracts its contents as markdown.
+- `fetch` - Fetches a URL from the internet using browser automation and multi-method extraction (including OCR).
     - `url` (string, required): URL to fetch
-    - `max_length` (integer, optional): Maximum number of characters to return (default: 5000)
-    - `start_index` (integer, optional): Start content from this character index (default: 0)
-    - `raw` (boolean, optional): Get raw content without markdown conversion (default: false)
+    - `raw` (boolean, optional): Get the actual HTML content if the requested page, without simplification (default: false)

+The server uses multiple methods to extract content:
+1. Browser automation with undetected-chromedriver
+2. OCR using pytesseract with layout detection
+3. HTML extraction using requests/BeautifulSoup
+4. Original markdown conversion method

+The server automatically selects the best result based on content quality and length.

 ### Prompts

 - **fetch**
-  - Fetch a URL and extract its contents as markdown
+  - Fetch a URL and extract its contents as markdown using browser automation
   - Arguments:
     - `url` (string, required): URL to fetch